kubenext/lissio/web/README.md

 There are different ways to installing these dependencies:

-The most thorough way that verifies that you have the needed dependencies to build/develop both the Octant's UI and go server component is run `make ci` from the root directory.
+The most thorough way that verifies that you have the needed dependencies to build/develop both the Lissio's UI and go server component is run `make ci` from the root directory.
 This is the command used to build a final distributable.

 To install just the UI dependencies from the root directory, we have the Makefile command `web-deps` for just npm installation.